zweifisch/zf/README.md

 }
 ```

-if you're not using composer, donwload [here](https://github.com/zweifisch/zf/tags)
+if you're not using composer, download soruce code [here](https://github.com/zweifisch/zf/tags)

 ```php
 require 'vendor/autoload.php'; #  require 'zf/zf.php'; if you are not using composer